How to Answer “Why Do You Want to Leave Your Current Job?”

-1. Check Compatibility with Role – Recruiters usually ask this question to assess if you are a good fit for the position and to know how well-suited you are for the role.
+- Check Compatibility with Role: Recruiters usually ask this question to assess if you are a good fit for the position and to know how well-suited you are for the role.

-2. Value Alignment – Recruiters want to hire a person who is directly in alignment with the company’s values and goals.
+- Value Alignment: Recruiters want to hire a person who can directly align with the company’s values and goals.
 So, recruiters ask this question to know how well you fit the company’s culture.

-3. Career Insights – Recruiters ask this question in order to understand how the position fits into your career aspiration, they use this question to gain insight into your career ambitions.
+- Career Insights: Recruiters ask this question to understand how the position fits into your career aspiration.
+They use this question to gain insight into your career ambitions.
 It also gives them an idea of how long you can work with them and how far you will be willing to go for the organization.

-4. Red Flag – The question enables recruiters to spot potential character deficiencies or red flags.
-Many behaviors are not accepted in the workplace, among which is having constant disputes with teammates or management.
-Given that problems in the work workplace are inevitable, it will be inappropriate to mention if you have a conflict with your previous management or teammates.
+- Red Flag: The question enables recruiters to spot potential character deficiencies or red flags.
+Many behaviours are not accepted in the workplace, among which is having constant disputes with teammates or management.
+Given that problems in the workplace are inevitable, it will be inappropriate to mention if you have a conflict with your previous management or teammates.

-Below are various professional responses to the interview question why you want to leave your current job:
+We have a list of sample answers for you to prepare in advance for the interview question regarding the reason for the current job change.
+Here are various professional responses to the interview question about why you want to leave your current job:

 1. Relocation

-Relocating is a common reason why people leave their jobs.
+Relocating from the current workplace is a common reason why people leave their jobs.
 Explaining how relocating affects the dynamic of your current job is important.
 However, keep it professional.
 Do not give much personal information.

 2. Termination of Contract

 Many companies hire on a contractual basis.
-Contractual employees have the benefit of seeking new prospects once the contract period is over.
-When talking about job change highlight how wonderful it was working with your previous employer and how you are seeking to secure a permanent position in a new domain.
+Contractual employees seek new prospects once the contract period is over.
+In this case, when talking about a job change, highlight how wonderful it was working with your previous employer and how you are seeking to secure a permanent position in a new domain.

 3. You Desire a Fresh Start

-The desire for something new may come from a variety of reasons that are unique to each person.
+The desire for something new may arise from various reasons that are unique to each person.
 However, keep your remarks brief as you express your desire for a new beginning.
-Your prospective employer doesn’t need to know the specifics of your choice, instead, you should communicate to them how your present position is not as appealing as it once was and why you’re looking for a change.
+Your prospective employer doesn’t need to know the specifics of your choice.
+Instead, you should communicate to them how your present position is not as appealing as it once was and why you’re looking for a change.

 4. Job Insecurity

-It’s okay to explain to your recruiter that your current job is not sustainable.
-You may experience greater job insecurity if you work for or in a financially troubled organization.
+It is okay to explain to your recruiter that your current job is not sustainable.
+You may experience greater job insecurity if you work for a financially troubled organization.
 Startups, for instance, have the potential to be incredibly successful but also have a high risk of failure.
 However, try not to sound bitter or spiteful.
 Be calm, collected, and professional with your response.

-“In as much as I love my job, I have come to realize it is not sustainable.
-For the past 4 months, my company has laid off 7 workers.
+Sample Answer: As much as I love my job, I have come to realize it is not sustainable.
+For the past 4 months, my company has laid off 25 workers.
 I would love to work in an environment where there are functional cooperative structures.
-From the job posting, I believe this is a good opportunity for me as I am well qualified for the role.”
+From the job posting, I believe this is a good opportunity for me, as I am well qualified for the role.

 5. Incompatibility with Career Goal

-It is understandable that sometimes we choose a job because it is what’s available.
-It is okay to explain to your recruiter that at the time of accepting the job it was well suited, but now you want to advance your career, but the current job doesn’t make room for that.
-Part time jobs and work from home jobs can be a good idea for people looking to change careers because of this reason.
+It is understandable that sometimes we choose a job because it’s what is available.
+It is okay to explain to your recruiter that at the time of accepting the job, it was well-suited.
+However, now you want to advance your career and the current job doesn’t make room for that.
+Part-time jobs and work-from-home jobs can be a good idea for people looking to change careers because of this reason.

 6. In Search for a Better Workplace

-It is okay to want more from your job.
-Wanting a better work environment doesn’t mean that the current one is bad.
-It could be that you need more time for your family or you need flexible work hours which your current job does not provide.
+Wanting a better work environment doesn’t mean that the current job is bad.
+It could be that you need more time for your family or you need flexible work hours, which your current job does not provide.
 Explain to the recruiter your actual reason for wanting to switch workplaces.

 7. Want a Shorter Commute